awsdocs/amazon-lexv2-developer-guide/doc_source/security_iam_service-with-iam.md

 You can manually create temporary credentials using the AWS CLI or AWS API\.
 You can then use those temporary credentials to access AWS\.
 AWS recommends that you dynamically generate temporary credentials instead of using long\-term access keys\.
 For more information, see [Temporary security credentials in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html)\.

-## Cross\-service principal permissions for Amazon Lex<a name="security_iam_service-with-iam-principal-permissions"></a>
+## Cross\-service principal permissions for Amazon Lex V2<a name="security_iam_service-with-iam-principal-permissions"></a>

 |  |  |
 | --- |--- |
 |  Supports principal permissions  |  Yes  |

   When you use an IAM user or role to perform actions in AWS, you are considered a principal\.
 Policies grant permissions to a principal\.
 When you use some services, you might perform an action that then triggers another action in a different service\.
 In this case, you must have permissions to perform both actions\.
-To see whether an action requires additional dependent actions in a policy, see [Actions, resources, and condition keys for Amazon Lex](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html) in the *Service Authorization Reference*\.
+To see whether an action requires additional dependent actions in a policy, see [Actions, resources, and condition keys for Amazon Lex V2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html) in the *Service Authorization Reference*\.

-## Service roles for Amazon Lex<a name="security_iam_service-with-iam-roles-service"></a>
+## Service roles for Amazon Lex V2<a name="security_iam_service-with-iam-roles-service"></a>

 |  |  |